Learning Outcomes

 The Binding Effect of Exchange

 Once contracts are exchanged, the parties are legally bound to complete on the agreed date and terms.
 The buyer acquires an equitable interest in the property, and the seller holds the legal title on trust for the buyer until completion.
-The risk of damage to the property usually passes to the buyer at exchange (unless the contract provides otherwise).
+The risk of damage to the property usually passes to the buyer at exchange under the Standard Conditions of Sale (unless the contract provides otherwise), and the buyer should insure immediately from exchange.

 Key Term: binding contract